fbpx

 1. Floating sticks

-If you have a river bridge nearby, drop sticks over to float beneath, checking which way the water’s flowing first.
+If you have a river bridge nearby, drop sticks over to float beneath it, checking which way the water’s flowing first.
 Whose stick will come through first?
 Repeat the game with more sticks, making sure everyone can identify their own.
-If you have a pond, or can provide an improvised one, help your kids float sticks or flowers like boats.
-Stir up the water, then set a boat race.
+If you have a pond or can provide an improvised one, help your kids float sticks or flowers like boats.
+Stir up the water, then set up a boat race.

-When you try one game, it will lead to others; that’s the beauty of natural play.
-If you run out of ideas, just ask the kids.
+Trying one game will lead to others; that’s the beauty of natural play.
+If you run out of ideas, ask the kids.

 .